Underemployment and potential additional labour force statistics

 From Statistics Explained

-This article reports about three forms of unemployment in the European Union (EU) which are not covered by the ILO definition of unemployment.
+This article reports on three forms of unemployment in the European Union (EU) which are not covered by the ILO definition of unemployment.
 They are: underemployed part-time workers, jobless persons seeking a job but not immediately available for work and jobless persons available for work but not seeking it.
 These three groups do not meet all criteria of the ILO unemployment definition i.e. being without work, actively seeking work, and being available for work.
-However, while being not captured through the unemployment rate, these groups still represent some form of unmet demand for employment.
+However, while not being captured through the unemployment rate, these groups still represent a form of unmet demand for employment.
 For this reason they constitute 'halos' around unemployment.
-Underemployment and potential additional labour force are indicators designed to supplement the unemployment rate to provide a more accurate picture of the labour market.
+While underemployed part-time workers form already part of the labour force, persons seeking work but not immediately available and persons available to work but not seeking are outside the labour force, but could be seen and termed as a 'potential additional labour force'.
+Underemployment and potential additional labour force are indicators designed to supplement the unemployment rate to provide a more complete picture of the labour market.

 Main statistical findings

-Recent developments at European and Member States level
+Recent developments at European and Member State level

-In 2013Q2 in the EU-28, the rate of underemployment part-time workers was 4.1 % as compared to 3.8 % in 2012Q2.
-This rate is calculated over the population in the labour force.
-The rate of persons seeking a job but not immediately available for work was in 2013Q2 1.0 % compared to 0.9 % one year before.
-The rate of persons available for work but not seeking it was 3.6 % in 2013Q2, identical to the 2012Q2 rate.
-In comparison, the unemployment rate was 10.8 % in 2013Q2 and 10.3 % in 2012Q2.
-While the EU-28 unemployment increased sharply since 2008 and the beginning of the economic and financial crisis, the three soft forms of unemployment have experienced far more stable trends during this turbulent period.
-The proportion of underemployed part-time workers in the labour force has been slightly growing from 3.1 % in 2008Q1 to 4.1 % in 2013Q2.
-The percentage of persons available but not seeking work followed the same trend, reaching 3.6 % in 2013Q2.
-People seeking work but not immediately available has remained close to 1 % over the whole time span, showing no noticeable change since the start of the economic crisis.
-Two factors explain this more stable trend compared to the unemployment rate.
-First, the three indicators supplementing unemployment have by construction looser requirements than unemployment, because they look at groups of persons who do not simultaneously fulfill all the criteria of the ILO unemployment definition.
+Firstly, the three indicators supplementing unemployment have by construction looser requirements than unemployment itself, because they look at groups of persons who do not simultaneously fulfil all the criteria of the ILO unemployment definition.
 This softer definition makes the indicators more stable, as people in those three categories are less likely to leave the group.
-Secondly, persons in underemployment and persons available for work but not seeking tend to have structural reasons for their situation, e.g. because they believe no work is available, they are fulfilling domestic tasks, etc. In the case of persons seeking work but not available the explanation is different because they are a very dynamic group with high rotation.
-What happens is that the flow of individuals entering in the category is very much balanced out by the flow of individuals leaving the category.
+Secondly, persons in underemployment and persons available for work but not seeking tend to have structural reasons for their situation, e.g. because they believe no work is available, they are fulfilling domestic tasks etc. In the case of persons seeking work but not available the explanation is different, because they are a very dynamic group with high rotation.
+What happens is that the flow of individuals entering the category is very much balanced out by the flow of individuals leaving the category.
 This is because many of them are students starting to look for a job before the end of their studies.
-There is a rather steady outflow of students finishing their students and joining the labour market (hence leaving the indicator possibly to become employed or unemployed), balanced out by another steady inflow of students approaching the end of their studies and wanting to work but not being available to work yet.
+There is a fairly steady outflow of students finishing their studies and joining the labour market (hence leaving the indicator possibly to become employed or unemployed), balanced out by another steady inflow of students approaching the end of their studies and wanting to work but not being available to work yet.

-Among the EU Member States in 2013Q2, underemployed part-time work is highest in Spain (7.1 %), Ireland (6.9 % of the labour force) and the United Kingdom (6.0 %), and lowest in the Czech Republic (0.7 %) and Bulgaria (0.9 %).
+Among the EU Member States in 2013Q4, underemployed part-time work is highest in Cyprus (7.0 % of the labour force), Spain (6.9 %) and Ireland (6.7 %).
+The lowest rates were measured in the Czech Republic (0.7 %), Estonia (1.0 %) and Bulgaria (1.1 %).
 Compared to the situation one year before, the majority of EU countries have experienced an increase in the share of underemployed part-time workers.
-This increase was particularly high in Cyprus (+1.5 percentage point) and Spain (+1.1 percentage point).
-Some countries, in particular Latvia (-1.0 pp) and Denmark (-0.7 pp), have however less underemployed part-time workers than in 2012Q2.
-The indicator 'persons seeking work but not immediately available' is highest in Sweden (3.8 % of the labour force) and Finland (3.1 %) and lowest in Hungary (0.3 %), Czech Republic, Italy, Slovenia and Slovakia (0.4 % each).
-Compared to 2012Q2, the highest increase took place in Lithuania and the Netherlands (+0.3 pp each) and the highest decrease in Luxembourg and Finland (-0.2 pp each).
-Finally, looking at the indicator 'persons available but not seeking', the ratio is highest in Italy (11.4 %) and Croatia (11.3 %) and lowest in Lithuania (0.9 %), Czech Republic and Germany (1.3 % each).
-Compared to the situation one year before, the highest increase was in Croatia (+3.4 pp), the highest decrease in Bulgaria and Estonia (-0.6 pp each).
+This increase was particularly high in Cyprus (+1.8 percentage points).
+Some countries, in particular Luxembourg (-0.7 pp) and Latvia (-0.6 pp), have however less underemployed part-time workers than in 2012Q4.
+The indicator 'persons seeking work but not immediately available' is highest in Germany, the Netherlands and Finland (1.1 % of the labour force each) and lowest in Hungary (0.2 %) and the Czech Republic (0.3 %).
+Compared to 2012Q4, this indicator remains very stable in almost all Member States, with only Lithuania (+0.3 pp) and Denmark (+0.2 pp) showing an increase above 0.1 pp, and only Cyprus (-0.6 pp) and Croatia (-0.3 pp) showing a decrease above 0.1 pp. Finally, the indicator 'persons available but not seeking' is the one showing the highest differences among Member States.
+While the ratio is very high in Italy (12.3 %) and Croatia (12.0 %), it reaches only 1.2 pp in the Czech Republic and 1.3 pp in Germany.
+Compared to the situation one year before, the highest increase was in Croatia (+1.6 pp), and the largest decreases in Malta and Estonia (-1.1 pp each).

 Groups covered by the supplementary indicators consist mainly of women

-There is a majority of women among persons seeking work but not immediately available (54.9 % i.e. 1.3 million women compared to 1.0 million men), and a considerable majority among persons available for work but not seeking it (58.0 %, i.e. 5.2 million women vs. 3.7 million men).
+There is a majority of women among persons seeking work but not immediately available (54.9 % i.e. 1.2 million women compared with 1.0 million men), and among persons available for work but not seeking it (57.3 %, i.e. 5.3 million women and 4.0 million men).

 A closer look at the age distribution